 In a world of fast food and take out, it may seem that the art of dehydrating food is lost.
 After all, who has 6-12 hours to prepare ingredients for a healthy meal?
 This new volume, The Preppers Dehydrator Handbook is both a recipe collection and a how-to dehydrate primer, all in one volume.
 It includes specific instructions for putting up over 50 fruits, vegetables, fruit leather, and jerky.
 Order it at Amazon , Barnes & Noble or your favorite bookstore.

 Removing wax and pesticides from large batches of produce

-Sometimes you may find a terrific deal on non-organic produce that has been waxed.
-To extend the shelf life food processors add a thin layer of man-made edible wax to replace the natural wax that is lost during process and packaging.
-This helps to prevent shriveling and mold growth.
+Sometimes you may find a terrific deal on non-organic produce that has a wax coating.
+Food processors add a thin layer of man-made, edible wax to replace the natural wax that is lost during process and packaging.
+Waxing helps to prevent shriveling, mold growth and extends shelf life.

 Some fresh produce that may have wax applied includes avocados, apples, watermelons, cantaloupe, turnips, bell peppers, lemons, limes, grapefruit, oranges, peaches, pineapple, squash, passion fruit, cucumbers, sweet potatoes, pumpkins, eggplant, and tomatoes.

 Remove food wax before canning or dehydrating by following this process: